 Additional Roofing Hazards

 Finally, consider the possibility for other on-the-job injuries beyond an ordinary fall from a roof.
-If you are working with advanced tools when roofing, like torches or welding instruments, you could be at risk for burns, heat, and overexertion in a roofing project.
+It is also important to have the right tools and equipments for safety.
+In addition, if you are working with advanced tools when roofing, like torches or welding instruments, you could be at risk for burns, heat, and overexertion in a roofing project.

 When working with high-risk heating tools on a roof, it is critical to wear flame-resistant, light-colored clothing with cuffs and long sleeves to protect against burns.